tomEccher/k-NN-search/Source/README.md

-Cpory this folder that contains all the sources to compile
+Cory this folder that contains all the sources to compile

 Run 'make' or 'make sharedMake' for shared memory applications Run 'make aosMake' for sequential, pThread and OMP distributed memory applications